amrdesai/rock-paper-scissors/README.md

 ## About
 - User v/s Computer.
 - Computer hand is generated when user makes selection.
-- User can set winning score limit
+- User can set winning score limit.
 - User can restart game when the game is over